 The BA document goes to Final when submitted by the initiator if the following conditions are met:

-- The account is not identified as a Contracts & Grants account
+- The account is not a Contracts & Grants account and

 - The total decrease amount is not greater than the current budget balance for the object code being decreased

-- If previous conditions are not met, the document continues with standard financial document routing, based on the account numbers used on the document as follows:
+- If the above conditions are not met, the document routes as follows: